JNRowe/vim-configs/FAQ.rst

 .. tip::

-    **Co-workers**:  You can find recordings of old sessions on µfilm under ``JNRowe/vim``, and you should feel free to ask :command:`vim` questions by the other methods in my contact details too!
+    **Co-workers**:  You can find recordings of old sessions on µfilm under ``JNRowe/vim``, and you should feel free to ask |vim| questions by the other methods in my contact details too!

 Why are the commit messages littered with emoji?
 ------------------------------------------------